SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are capable of recognizing, assessing and adequately addressing risk situations/crises in SMEs.
+Upon completing this course, alumni are capable of recognizing, assessing and adequately addressing risk situations/crises in SMEs.
 They are aware of the required competencies and organizational conditions in risk situations and crises.

 Superior module: